wbridewell/arcadia/manual/descriptors.md

 ===

 ## What's an Interlingua Element?
 ARCADIA consists of many components which implement a wide range of functions ranging from image processing and basic vision to semantic labeling, enumeration, and memory maintenance.
 While each of these functions make use of different sorts of data representations, a component must be able to receive input from other components for processing, and it must be able to produce output to other components for later processing.
-To deal with this, ARCADIA uses a standard data format called an interlingua element, which is a hash-map containing the top-level keywords `:name`, `:arguments`, `:type`, `:source`, and `:world`.
+To deal with this, ARCADIA uses a standard data format called an interlingua element, which is a hash-map containing the top-level keywords `:name`, `:arguments`, `:type`, and `:world`.
 The `:arguments` value of an interlingua element is itself a hash map containing arbitrary data structures specific to that element.

 Here's what an interlingua element looks like in Clojure:
 ```Clojure